tylersloeper/AspMVC-Test-Taker-Website-TechDemo-For_Launchcode_Interview/README.md

 # Custom-Test-Asp.net-MVC-5-Demo-App
 Runs in Asp.net MVC 5 and made in Visual Studio 2015.
 A video showcasing some of the features (but not all as the video is older than the final release) can be found here: https://www.youtube.com/watch?v=Ak5BkZy2V0o

-TL's Demo Project for Launchcode to show off skills with C#.
-Is a web app that allows users to make custom tests, with custom questions, and then take the test.
-Has Authorization, and uses databases.
+TL's Demo Project is work made for Launchcode to show off skills with C#.
+It ss a web app that allows users to make custom tests, with custom questions, and then take the test.
+It has Authorization, and uses databases.
 Most functions are commented and should make sense.

 Currently as of 2/6/2017 the features are as follows: